Care and Handling

 It is recommended that GP lenses soak in conditioning solution for a minimum of 4 hours before they are verified or handled in the office.
 This will allow the lens to hydrate completely and will prevent oils and debris from attaching to the surface during the verification process.
 It is also important to insure all office personnel handling contact lenses are avoiding lotions, soaps, and antibacterial sanitizers that contain moisturizers and emollients while in the office.

 Learning how to apply and remove custom contact lenses is an important step that ensures long term wearing success.
-We encourage you to share the “Care and Handling of Your GP Lenses” video with your patients.
-The video may be seen in its entirety or you may reference individual sections as needed in your patient compliance training efforts.
+We encourage you to share the videos below with your patients.
+The videos may be seen in its entirety or you may reference individual sections as needed in your patient compliance training efforts.